 This module allows you to specialise in an aspect of the programme which is of particular interest to you by writing a topic-based dissertation.
-The dissertation gives you the opportunity to explore a translation or interpreting problem in some depth.
+The dissertation gives you the opportunity to explore a translation problem in some depth.
 If language-pair availability allows it and you have taken a practice-based module as an option, you may also write a dissertation that consists of a project with commentary.

 Teaching: 10–12 hours per week

 Private study: 28–30 hours per week

 Mastery of English is vital for success on our translation and interpreting programmes.
 The Department’s intensive academic English courses are available for students who wish to prepare for their degree programmes starting in the autumn.

 These pre-sessional classes are available in 5, 8 or 12-week sessions between July and September, as well as from October to June.
 The University sometimes asks for successful completion of our ten-week pre-sessional programme as a condition of entry.

 Support is also available to you throughout the academic year in study skills and academic writing.
 You will receive individual attention from our experienced and friendly staff to help you get the most from your degree programme.

 The CTS regularly organises a varied programme of international events, including, for example: